lucasferreira/react-native-flash-message/README.md

 ## Basic Usage

-The _FlashMessage component_ its build for global use, so you have to instance this component once in your main app screen always as the last inserted component:
+The _FlashMessage component_ is built for global use, so you have to instance this component once in your main app screen always as the last inserted component:

 ```jsx
 import React from "react";